demjhonsilver/mirax-player/README.md

 ## Author

 Demjhon Silver
+- This project is FREE ❤️
+- Supporting ⭐ stars for this project are welcome 😉
+- Thank you for your support. 😃
 - You can follow me on my [Github](https://github.com/demjhonsilver) account.
-- You can give some free stars for this project: ⭐
-- Thank you for your support. 😃